Viewer#

 clicking on teleport will set the pose of the selected entity to the new pose.

-The gizmo control can be fine-tuned in the Transform Window
+The gizmo control can be fine-tuned in the Transform Window to allow

 translating and rotating in local or world frame.

-If the selected entity has a PhysxArticulationLinkComponent
+If the selected entity has a PhysxArticulationLinkComponent, the Gizmo

 additionally spuports moving with inverse kinematics (IK).
 The joints that are

-allowed to particilate in IK computation can be changed in the Move Group
+allowed to particilate in IK computation can be changed in the Move Group.

 Now dragging the Gizmo will invoke an IK solver to compute proper articulation